etiennedesfontaines/frontend-mentor/newbie/3-column-preview-card-component-main/README.md

 # Frontend Mentor - 3-column preview card component solution

-This is a solution to the [Stats preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62).
+This is a solution to the [3-column preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-).

-Frontend Mentor challenges are aimed at improving coding skills by challenging it's users to build projects from realistic briefs.
+Frontend Mentor challenges are aimed at improving coding skills by challenging its users to build projects from realistic briefs.

 ## Table of contents